10ishq/Brailled-Text-to-Braille-Reader-with-Optical-Character-Recognition-/README.md

   Numpy

-  Pytesseract (You also need to install the main Tesseract OCR engine, wheather in windows or linux.
+  Pytesseract (You also need to install the main Tesseract OCR engine, whether in windows or linux.
 More information -         https://github.com/tesseract-ocr/ )

   Pillow